Language-Research-Technology/crate-o/README.md

 # History

-Crate-O was inspired by and uses parts of a similar  tool known as [Describo].

-Describo was created and funded by the University of Technology Sydney eResearch group in 2019, led by Peter Sefton, in partnership with Marco La Rosa as a development contractor and software architect.
-That collaboration created two versions:

-1. A desktop version, based on Electron.
-This is [available](https://github.com/describo/desktop) at the Describo organization on github.
-2. [Describo Online](https://github.com/Arkisto-Platform/describo-online), designed to work with File Sync and Share services such as Dropbox or OwnCloud – this was intended to replace the desktop version, as it had proved hard to deploy on university infrastructure but was never deployed at UTS due to a change in organisational priorities.

-Subsequently, funding has come from the European Open Science Cloud and the [Nyingarn] project and Describo has evolved into several different versions for different purposes, with varying levels of support.
-Main [Describo] development is now hosted in an organization at Github.
-At present the membership list of the organisation is not public.

-As of 2023-08-16 there is now another [online version](https://describo.github.io/web) of Descibo described [here](https://describo.github.io/#/web) as "the online version" -- this is NOT the same thing as Describo Online.

-## Why a new tool?

-Crate-O is built on a different development philosophy that Describo.
-Rather than multiple different applications for different contexts  we are working on a single adaptable and embeddable browser based editing application, built on a fully featured RO-Crate library, [RO-Crate-js] that can be used in different modes as outlined above (describing files on disk, abstract collections, and eventually as an editor for RO-Crate style JSON-LD fragments).
+Crate-O was is a rewrite of a tool called [Describo].
+Though members of the Crate-O tool were involved in its conception, funding and development we are no longer associated with that line of development.

 ## Crate-O aims to be a general purpose tool

-Crate-O will be a general-purpose RO-Crate editor that will work in a number of contexts with or without a server to store Crates.
+Crate-O is designed to be a general-purpose RO-Crate editor that will work in a number of contexts with or without a server to store Crates.
 Because RO-Crate is built on JSON-LD, Crate-O can also be used as a simple general-purpose linked data editor, provided the use case aligns with the main constraints imposed by RO-Crate; that entities have to be serialized to JSON-LD in a  particular way, with a flattened @graph array of all entities.

+# Configuring with Mode Files (previously known as RO-Crate Editor Profiles)

-Crate-O uses [RO-Crate Editor Profiles](https://github.com/Language-Research-Technology/ro-crate-editor-profiles) which were based on Describo Profiles as an initial starting point.
-These are probably not fully Describo compatible any more as we have simplified the Describo approach see the [page on the differences](https://github.com/Language-Research-Technology/ro-crate-editor-profiles/blob/main/docs/describo-diffs.md).
+Crate-O uses [RO-Crate Editor ~~Profiles~~ Mode Files](https://github.com/Language-Research-Technology/ro-crate-editor-profiles) which were based on Describo Profiles as an initial starting point.
+These are are DEFINITELY no longer Describo compatible, Describo users might be interested in this [page on the differences](https://github.com/Language-Research-Technology/ro-crate-editor-profiles/blob/main/docs/describo-diffs.md).

- We also plan to support loading ontologies in other formats.
-Under consideration  are:
-  - Schema.org style Schemas ([SoSS]s) packaged as JSON-LD.
-   -  [OWL] ontologies, SHACL specifications and other RDF approaches.
+There are [command line tools available](https://github.com/Language-Research-Technology/ro-crate-schema-tools) to create Mode Files from Schema.org style Schemas ([SoSS]s).
+In future we may also support [OWL] ontologies, SHACL specifications and other RDF approaches.

--  Describo-style [Data Packs] and other name authorities.

 # Roadmap / Backlog